-Associating more milk than is actually part of the diverting plant's milk supply only serves to reduce the potential blend price paid to all dairy farmers whose milk is part of the pool.
-Allowing the pooling of milk far in excess of reasonable needs by the absence of diversion limits only provides for association with the market through "paper-reporting" and not by service to the Class I needs of the market.
+Associating more milk than is actually part of the diverting plant's milk supply only serves to reduce the potential blend price paid to dairy farmers.
+Allowing the pooling of milk far in excess of reasonable needs by the absence of diversion limits only provides for association with the market through "paper -reporting" and not by service to the Class I needs of the market.
 Without a diversion limit, the order's ability to provide for effective performance standards and orderly marketing is weakened.

 On the basis of the record, the lack of a diversion limit for producer milk by distributing plants has opened the door for pooling much more milk, and, in theory, an infinite amount of milk on the market.
-In the specific marketing conditions of Order 30 evidenced by the record of this proceeding, the lack of a diversion limit for producer milk at distributing plants has caused milk to be pooled on the order that cannot be considered reasonably associated with the market.
+In the specific marketing conditions of Order 30 evidenced by the record of this proceeding, the lack of a diversion limit for producer milk at distributing plants has caused more milk to be pooled on the order than can be considered reasonably associated with the market.